-Yesterday, I needed a fast and healthy lunch.
+Yesterday, this Garlic Hummus Recipe was my lifesaver!
+I needed a fast and healthy lunch.
 After a quick scan of my fridge and pantry, the realization that I needed to go grocery shopping was evident.
 So, not a lot of options, however, in the very back of one cupboard I found garbanzo beans!
 Eureka!
 And thus the hummus was born!
 I love hummus, especially with lots of lemon juice and garlic.
 I have a little garlic obsession.
 If you don’t know what I’m talking about, refer to this post about guacamole.
 You’ll see what I mean.
 Anyways, I love the stuff and since Gordon HATES hummus, I decided I’d make a small batch and eat it myself before I leave tomorrow for a race!
 (Did I mention I’m running a race Saturday?
 Yup, I am!
 Another half marathon!
 Wahoo!
 I’ll give details on Monday…)

 Anyways, part of the reason my wonderful husband hates my hummus so much is because of all the garlic.
 All I say to that is more for me!
 Haha!
 Maybe subconsciously I realize I want to eat it all myself so I put more garlic in to repel him more.
 Maybe I should see a therapist for that…..
 Hmm.

 Very few ingredients are needed for this recipe, so be sure to use the best stuff you can find.
-I used organic garbanzo beans, fresh lemon juice, the best tahini paste I could find and fresh gahlic.
+I used organic garbanzo beans, fresh lemon juice, the best tahini paste I could find and fresh garlic.
 Don’t forget that you can adjust flavors and seasonings to your liking.
 I use a lot of garlic–if you are like my husband and hate the stuff then leave it out.
 Simple as that.